 As Janet Mock, recipient of our Trailblazer Award, said, “Telling our stories is a revolutionary act.”
 And we agree.
 That is why, with the support of the 300 people in the room and our expanding Girls Write Now family, we are embarking on a revolution of our own.
 As we prepare to double the number of girls served, and enhance our programs and services, we know one thing: you can make it happen.
 We met our fundraising goal for the event and plan to build on this momentum.

 Fusion anchor and special correspondent, Alicia Menendez and Girls Write Now mentee Kirby Estar-Laguerre were our emcees as we presented our prestigious awards to: Jenni Konner, HBO’s Girls executive producer, director, and writer, and co-founder of LennyLetter.com with Lena Dunham; Janet Mock, author of Redefining Realness and Firsts, and host of MSNBC’s SoPOPular!; and John Osborn, CEO of BBDO New York, creators of the Barbie “Imagine the Possibilities” campaign.
 They all expressed the importance of helping young women find their voice no matter the path their life takes.

 If you missed the event or are inspired to support Girls Write Now with another generous gift, please donate here.

 - Check out photos that capture the evening’s festivities

-- Learn about Voice to Voice: Girls Write Now 2015 Anthology which was launched at this year’s event
+- Learn about (R)evolution: Girls Write Now 2016 Anthology which was launched at this year’s event

 - Twitter was humming with highlights from the night – get a preview!

-- Download a copy of the 2015 Girls Write Now Awards program
+- View the 2016 Girls Write Now Awards Program

 Special thanks to our generous sponsors: